Birch Memorial Hall

 Birch Memorial Hall is available for hire, at very affordable rates, to organisations, private groups and individuals.
 It offers a convenient and well-equipped venue for meetings, cultural events, exhibitions, shows, training days, social gatherings, wedding receptions, dances, family celebrations and parties.

-A Hall Hire Application form, in Word document format, can be viewed by clicking on this Application Form link.
-To download the document file, right click on the link and select the option to save it to disk (typically using the 'Save As' or 'Save target as' option).
-After completing the first two sections, a printed copy of the form should be submitted to Mrs Bowtle at the above address.
+Complete the first two sections and submit a printed copy of the form to Mrs Bowtle at the above address.
 If you do not have access to a printer, a copy of the form can be obtained from Mrs Bowtle.

 Bookings are subject to Conditions of Hire which are available from the Bookings Secretary and which are displayed below.